Anchenni/PythonExercices/README.md

-# Some series of exercises in python to learn the basic libraries of this language.
+# Some series of exercises in Python to learn the basic libraries of this language.